 During my last three years of high school, I sold over 1,000 boxes each year: first 1,000 boxes, then 1,500 boxes, then 2,012 boxes during my final year of Girl Scouts in 2012.
 So, trust me when I say that these 8 tips will definitely help your girls sell more cookies.

 1. Get your head in the game early

-Even though official Girl Scout Cookie sales only last about a month, cookie season for top-sellers starts well before the cookies even arrive.
-Help your girls plan ahead, so they can avoid scrambling once sales start.
+Even though the official Girl Scout Cookie Program only last about a month, cookie season for top-sellers starts well before the cookies even arrive.
+Help your girls plan ahead, so they can avoid scrambling once the program starts.

 Provide them with a “Cookies are Coming” to-do list that includes cookie business that they can complete ahead of time, such as:

 - Prepare uniform and vest

 - Make booth decorations and signs